-Lecturer: Dr Amanda Palmer (AP) (St Catherine's College)
+Lecturer: Dr Heather Hamill (St Cross College)

 The academic aims of the course are to introduce students to the major contemporary theories and the central concepts of sociology.
 These lectures deal with two of the key problems in sociology - social inequality (who gets what) and social cohesion (who does what with whom) - and their interrelatedness.
 The lectures illustrate the ways that sociologists investigate the implications of social stratification and cohesion for the well-being of individuals and societies in contemporary societies.
 It particularly aims to show how theories can be tested against empirical data.